rcrowther/Paper/README.rst

     http://127.0.0.1:8000/paper/qv/23/
     http://127.0.0.1:8000/paper/qv

-after you are done with Paper, it can be easily uninstalled, see above.
+After you are done with Paper, it can be easily uninstalled, see above.

 Thoughts
 --------
 Django documentation does not describe anywhere how to enable Model-based CUD forms.
 No, I don't care what you say, it does not.
-So this module may be of help for that.
+So the code in this app may be of help.

 If you don't do Django all the time, Quickviews is a raft for crossing the pain of Django forms.
 And everyone needs forms.
 Go compare.

-This is the base of a classic CNS.
+This is the base of a classic CMS.
 I'm laughing, if you are not.

 .. _Quickviews: https://github.com/rcrowther/quickviews